-The City of San Diego Water Department generally maintains the water mains and fire hydrants at SAN.
-However, Allied Aviation performs annual flush testing of fire hydrants in its operating area, (Drainage Basin 6) and the Authority FMD responds to minor leaks and breaks throughout the airport.
-Fire hydrant or fire response system flushing must be addressed as illicit discharges only if the Authority or RWQCB identifies it as a significant source of pollutants, as detailed by the Municipal Permit Provision 2.E.a.
-It is considered an authorized discharge under the Industrial Permit only if the discharge meets the conditions provided in Section IV.B.
-Since fire hydrant flushing has the potential to transport pollutants to receiving waters if the discharge is allowed to flow through areas where significant materials, oil, sediment, trash, and construction debris may potentially be carried into the storm drain system, BMPs will be implemented to reduce or eliminate pollutants in such discharges from entering the MS4.
-BMPs are implemented to minimize contact between pollutants and flows, minimize the potential for erosion from any nearby landscaped areas, and use treatment control BMPs, where applicable, to treat the discharge to remove pollutants before entering the MS4.
+Fire hydrant flushing has been identified as a source of storm water pollution only when the water is allowed to contact pollutants lying in the path of the discharge.
+Fire hydrant flushing and maintenance activities are authorized under the Industrial Permit Section IV.A, provided that they meet the conditions in Section IV.B.
+BMPs should be implemented to minimize contact between pollutants and flows, minimize the potential for erosion from any nearby landscaped areas, and use treatment control BMPs, where applicable, to treat the discharge to remove pollutants before entering the MS4.
 The City of San Diego Water Department flushes fire hydrants at SAN once per year.
 Allied Aviation's annual flushing activities are performed in a bermed area and nearby storm drains are covered.
-All waste water and foam is contained and collected for off-site disposal.
+All waste water and foam is contained and collected for offsite disposal.

 - Fire Suppression System Installation, Maintenance, and Testing: Potable water that has been left to stand in a building fire suppression system has a significant potential to carry pollutants, especially over time, as the water tends to stagnate and undergo various physical and chemical changes.
-As such, the Authority requires the following BMPs be implemented to address the discharge of this type of water: - Obtain the proper permit(s) from the City of San Diego Metropolitan Wastewater Department (MWWD) to discharge the water directly to the sanitary sewer. - Discharge the water directly into a tanker truck for proper disposal off site. - Capture the discharge in a holding tank or lined, bermed area or sump of sufficient capacity to store the water prior to discharge to an on-site sewer under proper permit(s) from MWWD or prior to transferring the water to a tanker truck for proper disposal off site.
+As such, the Authority requires the following BMPs be implemented to address the discharge of this type of water: - Obtain the proper permit(s) from the City of San Diego MWWD to discharge the water directly to the sanitary sewer. - Discharge the water directly into a tanker truck for proper disposal offsite. - Capture the discharge in a holding tank or lined, bermed area or sump of sufficient capacity to store the water prior to discharge to an on-site sewer under proper permit(s) from MWWD or prior to transferring the water to a tanker truck for proper disposal offsite.
 In addition, berm or block storm drains located close to or within the test area to prevent any risk of seepage into the MS4. - Direct flows to nearby landscaped or pervious area to infiltrate or evaporate during dry weather. - Direct flows to a contained area and collect using a wet vacuum or equivalent, and properly dispose of collected water.
 Remove any residue in contained area and do not perform during rain events.